Not Meant To Convict You

 Today’s post is a pretty powerful one, even for me.

-This isn’t meant to be one of those posts where people look at it, and are like, “You’re just trying to make us feel guilty.”
+This isn’t meant to be one of those posts where people look at it and are like, “You’re just trying to make us feel guilty.”

 And this isn’t meant to convict anyone.
 No, actually, this was something God put on my heart earlier today.
-I was listening to one of my favorite songs, “You love me anyways,” by Sidewalk Prophets, which I’ve covered on an Easter post, here.
+I was listening to one of my favorite songs, “You love me anyway,” by Sidewalk Prophets, which I’ve covered on an Easter post, here.

 There’s a line near the end, that always speaks to me, in that the singer says that he is Judas’ kiss.
 And even then, God loves us.

 We are Judas’ kiss to Jesus.
 And I wanted to write about that symbol because, let’s face it, we’re stubborn people.
 We know we aren’t flawless, but we don’t always enjoy a change.
 Especially when it is about turning from our past ways and thoughts.

 To which I know this visual is needed to humble our hearts.
 We always wonder why heavy subjects and situations are placed in our hands.

 Well, God has to get our attention somehow.
 There’s a difference between being happy and blessed praising Him, and then being completely broken, uncertain in doubt, and STILL going to Him praising His name.